Rye is a dynamic, homoiconic language inspired by Rebol, Factor, Shell, and Go.

 ; It has no keywords or special forms beyond that.
 So to do anything we need

-; a function, built-in function for starters.
+; functions, built-in functions for starters.

-; We can build a minimal Rye runtime with all of the above and just 4 built-in functions.
+; We can build a minimal Rye runtime with behavior as described above and

 ; true - accepts no arguments and returns a boolean true